 If you fail to have your mobile home safe and ready for removal, or if bad weather or other unforeseen problems prevent removal of your mobile home, the landlord and Sheriff may extend the time for removal to allow the landlord to arrange to have your mobile home ready for travel, or to allow removal at a less hazardous time.

 If you do not remove your mobile home within the time period allowed, the landlord and sheriff have the right to remove possession of the mobile home and put it in storage.
 If this occurs, you will be liable for all moving costs, storage costs and any money owed to the landlord as ordered by the judge.
 Alternatively, the landlord may obtain a court order permitting the landlord to leave your mobile home in place, but lock you out of it.
 If that happens, the landlord must give you access to the mobile home to remove your personal possessions.

-  You will have at least 30 days hours from the time of the ruling to remove the home and vacate the premises.
-If you wish to extend such period beyond the thirty days from the date of the ruling,but not more than 60 days total, you should prepay the landlord an amount equal to any total amount declared by the court to be due to the landlord, as well as a day by day share of rent for each day following the court's ruling that you will remain on the premises, up to 60 days total.
+You will have at least 30 days from the time of the ruling to remove the home and vacate the premises.
+If you wish to extend such period beyond the thirty days from the date of the ruling,but not more than 60 days total, you should prepay the landlord an amount equal to any total amount declared by the court to be due to the landlord, as well as a day by day share of rent for each day following the court's ruling that you will remain on the premises beyond 30 days, up to 60 days total.
 All prepayments should be paid by certified check, by cashier's check, or by wire transfer and be paid no later than 30 days after the court ruling.

 What if I do not have any legal defenses?